- Search The Registry

 This date from 1973 celebrates “Ebonics,” sometimes called Black English.

-This word combines "ebony" and "phonics" and was intended to describe the language of people of Black African ancestry in North America and West African people.
-It emphasizes African roots; since 1996, it has been used to emphasize independence from (standard) English.
+This word combines "ebony" and "phonics" and was intended to describe the language of people of Black African ancestry in North America and West Africa.
+It emphasizes African roots; since 1996, it has emphasized independence from (standard) English.

 John Baugh claims that its Afrocentric supporters use the term Ebonics in four ways.
 Two refer to the languages of the African Diaspora as a whole.
 Two others correspond to English: one "is the equivalent of Black English and is considered a dialect of English," the other "is the antonym of black English and is considered to be a language other than English."

-In 1996, the term became widely known in America from its use by the Oakland School Board to recognize the primary language of many African American children attending school and to help in the teaching of Standard English.
+In 1996, the term became widely known in America from its use by the Oakland School Board to recognize the primary language of many African American children attending school and to help teach Standard English.
 Since then, Ebonics has become little more than an alternative term for African American Vernacular English, emphasizing its African roots and its independence from English.